Csingla029/carpricepredictor/README.md

-# FLIGHT_PRICE_PREDICTOR
+# CAR_PRICE_PREDICTOR
-Web app to predict the price of flights
+Web app to predict the price of cars

 Deploying Machine Learning Models via Microsoft Azure to view this web app click on _https://carpricepredictorapp.azurewebsites.net_